jillibus/Vechicle-Identification/README.md

   *  _Database Link:_ <a href='http://cars.ckxsklg24qnv.us-east-2.rds.amazonaws.com/'> Cars DB </a>
   *  _Database Port:_ 5432
 > We will be using AWS R3 storge for the images.
-  * _Storage Bucket:_ <a href='http://cars-vehicles.s3-website.us-east-2.amazonaws.com'> Images with cars </a>
+  * _Storage Bucket:_ <a href='http://cars-vehicles.s3-website.us-east-2.amazonaws.com'> Training Set </a>
-  * _Storage Bucket:_ <a href='http://non-vehicles.s3-website.us-east-2.amazonaws.com'> Images without cars </a>
+  * _Storage Bucket:_ <a href='http://non-vehicles.s3-website.us-east-2.amazonaws.com'> Testing Set </a>
 > We will integrate Flask to display the data.

 #### Machine Learning
 > SciKitLearn is the ML library we'll be using to create a classifier to determine if an image has a vehicle or not, or what type of vehicle it has.
 > TensorFlow will be the application and libarary where we will be using and testing the Neural Networks Models.
-> Our training and testing setup is 70% Training and 30% Testing.
+> The original training set is a 50-50 split of data, we will be adjusting this as future models are introduced.

 ### Dashboard
 > In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.